-Section 4.5 Benefits not covered by our plan or New Hampshire Medicaid
+Section 4.5 Benefits not covered by our plan or New Hampshire Medicaid n healthy families.
+Member Handbook 102

 This section tells you what benefits are excluded by the plan and New Hampshire Medicaid.
 "Excluded" means that the plan does not pay for these benefits.
 The list below describes some services and items that are not covered by the plan.